alex00pep/python-devcontainer/README.md

 Develop using [devcontainers](https://containers.dev) in Docker.

-To get started, run `coder templates init`.
-When prompted, select this template.
+To get started, first install Coder, preferably on Linux OS.
-Follow the on-screen instructions to proceed.
+And create a new Coder workspace with the template: `main.tf` How to create a Coder workspace: https://coder.com/docs/v2/latest/workspaces

 ## How it works